 Do gazebo tents with mosquito nets offer good UV protection?

-Yes, most quality Gazebo Tents with mosquito nets are designed to block a significant amount of UV radiation, typically between 80-99%.
+Yes, most quality gazebo tents with mosquito nets are designed to block a significant amount of UV radiation, typically between 80-99%.
 To ensure maximum skin protection, look for canopies labeled with a UPF (Ultraviolet Protection Factor) rating of 30+ or higher.
 Many brands specify their UV protection capabilities in product descriptions, which is an important feature for summer use.